Luis Scott-Vargas: Magic: The Gathering career

-The 2010 season would be the first time since 2006 that LSV would not win a major event.
-However, despite not winning any events, LSV did manage to make a Grand Prix and a Pro Tour Top 8 at Grand Prix Sydney and Pro Tour San Diego.
+The 2010 season was the first time since 2006 that LSV did not win a major event.
+However, he did make a Grand Prix and a Pro Tour Top 8 at Grand Prix Sydney and Pro Tour San Diego.
 LSV currently holds the record for the longest undefeated run at a Pro Tour after going 16-0 at Pro Tour San Diego, before losing in the semifinals to eventual winner Simon Görtzen.
 For the second consecutive year, LSV placed seventh in the Player of the Year standings at the end of the season.

 The 2011 season was a very successful one for LSV.
 He won Grand Prix Kansas City and advanced to the Top 8 of US Nationals, Pro Tour Nagoya and the 2011 World Championship.
 This was the first time that LSV made the Top 8 two Pro Tour events in a single season, and the first time he made Top 8 of a World Championship.
 LSV only needed to win his quarterfinal match against Richard Bland at the World Championship to overtake Owen Turtenwald and win the Player of the Year title.
 He lost 2-3 to Bland, leading to Owen Turtenwald winning the Player of the Year title and LSV taking second place.
 Also in 2011, LSV was invited to take part in the third annual Magic Online Community Cup.
 The Community Cup is a special event held by Wizards of the Coast in which prominent members of the Magic Online community are invited to the Wizards of the Coast offices to play in a tournament against staff.
 LSV was picked for the Community Cup for his contribution to the community through draft videos and his articles and work for ChannelFireball.com.
 Ultimately, it was the Community Team that won the tournament defeating the Wizards Team and winning the Community Cup as well as a prize for the Magic Online community.